 Disqualification and Campaign Contributions: Government Code section 84308 disqualifies certain appointed board members and commissioners from participating in governmental decisions affecting campaign contributors (including the parent, subsidiary, or affiliate of a campaign contributor) who have given more than \$250 within 12 months before the decision.
-Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before

-Contributions from affiliated committees are aggregated for purposes of the limits on contributions to state candidates.
-(See certain state and local agencies, boards, and commissions.
+Section 84308 applies to proceedings on licenses, permits, and other entitlements for use pending before certain state and local agencies, boards, and commissions.
 In addition, the official is prohibited from accepting or soliciting contributions of \$250 or more from the parties and other participants during the proceeding.
 Contact the FPPC for more information.